-Committee on Rules and Elections Conflict of Interest Policy1 Adopted August 14, 2018 Revised November 19, 2018
+UC Merced Committee on Rules and Elections Conflict of Interest Policy Adopted by CRE on September 25, 2019

 In a university, the term "conflict of interest" refers to financial or other personal considerations that may compromise, or appear to compromise, a faculty member's professional judgment in administration, management, instruction, research, or other professional activities.
 Committee members should always keep this potential in mind and take appropriate action when a conflict of interest arises.
 Conflicts may arise because the committee member is in the same unit (Department, Institute, School, or academic group) or may have had personal and/or professional relationships with one or more parties or units concerned in the committee's deliberations.
-Bearing in mind that the most informed committee discussions are the most useful, possible actions include simply informing the chair or the vice chair and committee members, absenting oneself from parts of a discussion and/or from voting, and full recusal2.
+Bearing in mind that the most informed committee discussions are the most useful, possible actions include simply informing the chair or the vice chair and committee members, absenting oneself from parts of a discussion and/or from voting, and full recusal.